Why successful SaaS startups fumble and fail to scale

 When I left my VP Marketing role after 5 years in-house, I quickly became overwhelmed with demand from SaaS founders and executives desperate to add senior talent to their team.
 To tap into the strategic experience of someone who’d weathered the “startup to scale-up” phase before.
 “We need a strategy!” they’d say.
 “Our team is great, but they’ve never done this before.”
 “Marketing isn’t my background; I don’t know what I don’t know.”

 It was right around that time that I met Claire, who was experiencing much the same thing as I was, having also just left her in-house Director of Marketing role.
 So in early 2017, Claire and I launched the Forget The Funnel workshop series, with the goal of chipping away at the big marketing problems we repeatedly saw SaaS companies face: namely, tech’s anti-marketing bias, which often results in an under-estimation of marketing’s value, combined with a severe lack of senior tech marketing talent.
-Since then, our workshops and our training program have helped 4,000+ marketers and founders get out of the weeds, think more strategically, and directly impact revenue for their companies.
+Since then, our workshops, training and pro membership have helped 5,000+ marketers and founders get out of the weeds, think more strategically, and directly impact revenue for their companies.

 While we’re proud of the impact Forget The Funnel has made, we’re seeing an even more pervasive and detrimental issue needing solving at company after company: namely, a reliance on piecemeal tactics (that worked in gaining early traction) — and a failure (or painful fumbling) to pull the levers required next, to transition out of startup mode and into scalable growth.